docs

 Short answer

-The single most consequential architecture choice a billing-company software vendor makes is what counts as the tenant.
+The most consequential choice a billing-company software vendor makes is what counts as the tenant.
 Two shapes dominate the market:

 - Practice as tenant — the workspace belongs to a practice; billing companies multi-instance around it (Tebra-style, most practice-management products)